AppOmni-Labs/event-maturity-matrix/docs/appomni/Audit Logs.md

 # AppOmni — Audit Logs

 📌 **v1.0.0** · 🗄 **Retention:** 180 days · ⚡ **Latency:** Near Real-Time

-🗄 Historical audit logs are stored for 180 days.

-⚡ Logs are available in near real-time.
+🗄 Historical audit logs are stored for 180 days.⚡ Logs are available in near real-time.📜 **Licensing:** Included for all customers.

 AppOmni audit logs that provide a record of user activity.
 ## References